paul-hammant/tbd/content/monorepos/index.md

 team that first wanted the increased functionality, performed it for all teams, keeping everyone at HEAD revision of it.
 The concept of version number disappears in this model.

-### Third party dependencies
+### Third-party dependencies

 For third-party dependencies, the same rule applies, everyone upgrades in lock-step.
 Problems can ensure, of course, if there are real reasons for team B to not upgrade and team A was insistent.
 Broken backward compatibility is one problem.

-In 2007, Google tried to upgrade their JUnit from 3.8.x to 4.x and struggled as there was a subtle backward incompatibility in a small percentage of their useages of it.
+In 2007, Google tried to upgrade their JUnit from 3.8.x to 4.x and struggled as there was a subtle backward incompatibility in a small percentage of their usages of it.
 The changeset became very large, and struggled to keep up with the rate developers were adding tests.

 Because you are doing lock-step upgrades, you only secondarily note the version of the third-party